-To analyse the sign rank of A, we introduce a connection between sign rank and spectral gaps, which may be of independent interest.
-Consider the $N \times N$ adjacency matrix of a Δ regular graph with a second eigenvalue in absolute value λ and $\Delta \leq N/2$.
+We also observe a general connection between sign rank and spectral gaps which is based on Forster's argument.
+Consider the $N \times N$ adjacency matrix of a Δ regular graph with a second eigenvalue of absolute value λ and $\Delta \leq N/2$.
 We show that the sign rank of the signed version of this matrix is at least Δ/λ .
-A similar statement holds for all regular (not necessarily symmetric) sign matrices.
 We also describe limitations of this approach, in the spirit of the Alon-Boppana theorem.